geokala/speaker_station/README.md

 6. Prepare a venv: python3 -mvenv ~/speaker_station
 7. Install prerequisites: ~/speaker_station/bin/pip install ~/speaker_station/requirements.txt
 8. Insert a USB key to ensure appropriately permissioned /media subdir exists.
+# TODO: This only does the background for one screen.
 9. Set desktop background pcmanfm --set-wallpaper ~/speaker_station/wallpaper.png
 10. Disable "USB key inserted notification" (currently this is by hand, I'm not aware of a command to do it):
   - Open a file browser GUI window.